breatheco-de/content/src/content/how-to/how-to-square-a-number-in-python.md

 ## Creating the function ourself:

-The first method we are presenting is exactly, creating a function that will return the squared number that receive.
+The first method we are presenting is exactly creating a function that will return the squared number that receive.

 As you should already know, a squared number is the number multiplyed by itself, so, let say the square of `2` would be `4` because `2*2=4`.
 If we were to choose `5`, we would receive `25` and so on.